Cut the Tether, Unleash Your Speaking Potential

 - Exacerbated Mouth Breathing

-Tongue ties may cause issues with pronunciation of certain letters, sounds and words.
-Many children adjust to this and can correct certain sounds so that it is understandable.
-Some children will go to speech therapy to help them learn to articulate.
+Tongue ties may cause issues with pronouncing certain letters, sounds, and words.
+Many children adjust to this and can correct certain sounds to be understandable.
+Some children will go to speech therapy to help them learn to articulate their words.

-Tongue tie is easy to diagnose and can be successfully treated.
-Symptoms of tongue tie may include difficulty sticking out the tongue past the lower jaw, or the inability to lift the tongue up to the top jaw.
+Tongue tie is easy to diagnose and your dentist can successfully fix it.
+Symptoms of tongue tie may include difficulty sticking out the tongue past the lower jaw or the inability to lift the tongue up to the top jaw.
 Your dentist can diagnose tongue tie.
 Treating tongue tie can prevent more extreme symptoms in the future.